 Come work with us

 Our lab is always on the lookout for motivated and hardworking students who are eager to learn new tools and techniques and contribute meaningfully to our research.
 We offer a range of opportunities—from internships to postdoctoral positions.
-While we prefer students who can commit to at least six months, exceptional candidates may be considered for shorter summer projects.
+We prefer students who can commit to at least six months.
 Explore our ongoing research, and get in touch if you’re looking to build your career and grow as a researcher.

 Working Philosophy

 At present, we do not have dedicated funding for internships, but students are encouraged to apply for external research grants or fellowships in collaboration with us.
-We are happy to provide mentorship and institutional support for such applications.
-All fieldwork and research-related expenses for approved projects are fully covered by the lab.
-Before applying, please reach out to current lab members to understand the ongoing projects, work environment, and expectations—this helps ensure alignment and clarity for everyone involved.
+Before applying, please reach out to me directly to understand the ongoing projects, work environment, and expectations.

 Research Opportunities

 Our lab welcomes motivated and hardworking students eager to learn new tools and techniques and contribute meaningfully to our research.
-We offer a range of opportunities—from internships to postdoctoral projects—and particularly encourage Master’s students seeking dissertation projects in any of our core research areas.
-While we prefer students who can commit at least six months, exceptional candidates may be considered for shorter summer projects.
-Explore our ongoing research themes below and get in touch if you’re looking to build your career in ecology, evolution, and biodiversity informatics.
+We offer a range of opportunities, from internships to postdoctoral projects, and particularly encourage Master’s students seeking dissertation projects in any of our core research areas.
+Explore our ongoing research themes below and get in touch if you’re looking to build your career in ecology, evolution, radar aeroecology and/or advanced image processing.

 1. Wet Lab Research: Phylogenetics and Genomics